 The world of graphic design is an ever-changing field, the word “trend” is not something we are fond of as it comes and goes, but most of these are here to stay.
 In this article, we will discuss all the design trends that will be the foundation of 2021.

-The times when neon colors were grabbing all the public love and attention have passed, giving the place on a pedestal for muted, pastel colors with softer hues mixed with either a black-and-white base taking the edge off as to not appear so bright.
+The times when neon colors were getting all the attention have longed to pass, giving the spotlight for muted, pastel colors with softer hues mixed with either a black-and-white base taking the edge off as to not appear so bright.